Canning 101 – A Beginner’s Guide To Preserving Food

 Step 1 – Start With An Approved Recipe

-Always start with an approved recipe and guidelines for whatever food you are going to can.
-There are guidelines for modifying approved recipes that you can use to experiment with flavors, but it’s important to always start with understanding the guidelines for the preserved food.
+Always begin with an approved recipe and guidelines for the specific food you plan to can.
+While there are options to modify approved recipes for experimenting with flavors, it is crucial to first understand the guidelines for preserving the food.

 Step 2 – Prepare Your Tools

 Next, gather your canning tools and recipe ingredients.
-Wash the canner and rack in hot, soapy water.
-Add water to the canner and put the canner on the stove over medium heat.
-Fill a water bath canner 2/3 with water and use 3 quarts of water in a pressure canner.
-Some pressure canners require more or less water than 3 quarts so be sure to check the manufactures instructions that came with your pressure canner.
-The water does not need to boil, just under boiling is ideal.
+Clean the canner and rack with hot, soapy water.
+Place the canner on the stove over medium heat and add water.
+Fill a water bath canner up to 2/3 with water.
+A pressure canner usually requires more water, possibly 3 quarts.
+It’s best to refer to the instructions from the manufacturer of your pressure canner to determine the exact amount of water needed.
+The water does not need to reach boiling point, it is best to keep it just below boiling.

 Step 3 – Clean